sofiapjayaswal/code-challenge/README.md

 ### Testing
 *testing.sh* provides some test cases testing *showtimes_generator.py*.
-The program is tested using invalid number of arguments passed on the command line, several movies, short movies, and long movies. *testing.out* is the output of *testing.sh*.
+The program is tested using invalid number of arguments passed on the command line, several movies, short movies, and long movies.
+These movies are in *test1.txt*, *test2.txt*, and *test3.txt*. *testing.out* is the output of *testing.sh*.

 To test and have output in stdout, call line below on command line:
 ```bash